-- Hypotheses: $egin{array}{c} H_0: \mu_1-\mu_2=0\ H_a: \mu_1-\mu_2<0 \end{array}$ - p value = 0.0537 - Conclusion: At the 5\% significance level, there is not enough evidence to conclude that the mean hourly pay rate at Alpha is less than the mean hourly pay rate at Beta. - 2.
+- ullet Hypotheses: $egin{aligned} H_0: \mu_1 \mu_2 &= 0 \ H_a: \mu_1 \mu_2 &< 0 \end{aligned}$ - p value = 0.0537 - Conclusion: At the 5\% significance level, there is not enough evidence to conclude that the mean hourly pay rate at Alpha is less than the mean hourly pay rate at Beta. - 2.
 Baseball scouts are evaluating two different pitching prospects: Wesley and Rodriguez.
 The scouts are interested in the mean speed of each pitcher's fastball.
 In a sample of 14 of Wesley's fastballs, the mean speed was 86 mph.
 In a sample of 14 of Rodriguez's fastballs, the mean speed was 91 mph.
 It is known that the population of all of Wesley's fastballs is normal with a standard deviation of 3 mph and that the population of all of Rodriguez's fastballs is normal with a standard deviation of 7.
-At the 1% significance level, is there a difference in the mean speed of the two pitchers' fastballs?
-Click to see Answer
+At the 1\% significance level, is there a difference in the mean speed of the two pitchers' fastballs?